 Why cockatiels like head scratches?

 Why cockatiels like head scratches?
-Cockatiels enjoy being handled.
-They’ll request that you stroke the feathers behind their crest, against the grain, as if they were combs.
-When those pin feathers on their head begin to grow in, they like you scratch and help them unfold them.
+Cockatiels enjoy being handled and head scratched.
+They’ll request that you stroke the feathers, between their shoulder blades, behind their crest, against the grain, as if they were combs.
+When those unfurl pin feathers on their head begin to grow in, they like you scratch and help them unfold them.
 Cockatiels enjoy receiving attention from all around as much as possible.

 Why do birds like neck scratches?